algorithmiaio/dev-center/_pages/algorithm-development/languages/java.md

 ### Calling Other Algorithms and Managing Data

-To call other algorithms or manage data from your algorithm, use the <a href="{{ site.baseurl }}/application-development/client-guides/java">Algorithmia Java Client</a> which is automatically available to any algorithm you create on the Algorithmia platform.
-For more detailed information on how to work with data see the [Data API docs](http://docs.algorithmia.com/) and learn about Algorithmia's [Hosted Data Source](/developers/data/).
+To call other algorithms or manage data from your algorithm, use the <a href="{{ site.baseurl }}/client-guides/java/">Algorithmia Java Client</a> which is automatically available to any algorithm you create on the Algorithmia platform.
+For more detailed information on how to work with data see the [Data API docs](http://docs.algorithmia.com/) and learn about Algorithmia's [Hosted Data Source]({{ site.baseurl }}/data/).

 Here is an example of creating an algorithm that relies on data from another algorithm: